SteveBarnett/Remixing/_thinking/answerable-and-unanswerable-questions.md

 ## Introduction

 - This session **more practical and less theory.** Perhaps **a bit odd.**

-### Topic

-I have a **handful of questions.** Interesting inquiries, peculiar prompts, weird wonderings, curious cues.
+- I have a **handful of questions** for us to meditate on.
+Interesting inquiries, peculiar prompts, weird wonderings, curious cues.

-- I've gathered them from a bunch of **different teachers.** I'll say a tiny stats and vibe check about them with the question.
-Please feel free to correct things I got wrong!
-- They all do something similar: they're pointers or guides or invitations to explore a bit more about **who you really are.** Some traditions say "**your true nature.**"
     - The questions we'll consider, contemplate, and check out invite us to look **more from an experiential angle than a conceptual one.**
-    - Concepts are useful, but they create division, simplify and exclude, make things fixed and static.
+    - Concepts are useful, but they simplify and exclude, make things fixed and static.
     - Experiential answers can be more wide and meaningful and interesting.
+- I've gathered them from a bunch of **different teachers.** I'll say a tiny stats and vibe check about them with the question.

+### Why these questions?

+- To the **see the truth.** The questions are pointers or guide or invitations to see something that's usually, frequently, obscured.
+    - To use a classic analogy: the sun is always there and shining, but sometimes behind clouds, or a storm, or its night-time.
+- To **find some peace.** Find a bit more space.
+Make space around difficult or uncomfortable thoughts and feelings.

+### Structure

+1. I'll **introduce the questions,** and where I've most recently seen it.
+2. We'll do a **short 5 minute meditation on it**.
+    - I'll ring the bell once to start the little sit, and ring it once to end it.
+3. We'll see if we want to have a **short discussion** about it.
+4. We'll move on to another questions.
+We'll do as many questions as we do.
+5. We'll **close with our usual 20 minute silent sit.**

 ### Example: singing bowl.